bacontime/rpg/encounters/dungeonchef.md

 1. Have the players enter the room some distance away from the hag.
 2. Describe the room.
 (See Description section)
 3. Make it clear that the Hag won't attack if not provoked.
-4. Let the PCs decide what to do.
+4. Turn over control of situation to players.
 (See Interactions section)